($541) Moving from Jersey City to Philadelphia

 When is the best time to move from Jersey City to Philadelphia?

-The best time to move from Jersey City to Philadelphia is during the transitional seasons of spring or fall, considering the summer highs of 87ºF and the winter lows of 26ºF in Philadelphia.
+The best time to move from Jersey City to Philadelphia is during the spring or fall.
+These seasons offer milder weather and avoid higher moving costs during the peak moving season in Jersey City.

 When is the cheapest time to move from Jersey City to Philadelphia?